techtonik/python-patch/README.md

 It is better to just stuff **patch.py** into your repository and use it from here.
 This way your setup will always be repeatable.
-If you still want to install it, make sure to use strict dependencies to avoid hitting an API break.
+If you still want to install it, make sure to use strict dependencies to avoid hitting an API break:

     pip install "patch>=1,<2"

+With pip 6.x.x and later it is possible to use the alternative syntax:

+    pip install "patch==1.*"

 ### Other stuff